saurabhkara/Low-Level-Design/6.Design Patterns/README.md

 Creational design patterns deal with object creation mechanisms — trying to create objects in a manner suitable to the situation

-- Factory Method: Creates objects without specifying the exact class
+- Factory Design Pattern: Creates objects without specifying the exact class
+- Abstract Factory Design Pattern: Creates families of related objects without specifying their concrete classes